gabrielh-silvestre/terraform-aws-apigateway-lambda/README.md

-# Terraform Event Bridge Partners
+# Terraform API Gateway with Lambda

 Terraform module to create an API Gateway with Lambda integration.
 Like the Serverless framework, but with Terraform.